 Overview:

-Enhanced conversions is a feature that can improve the accuracy of your conversion measurement and unlock more powerful bidding.
-It supplements your existing conversion tags by sending hashed first party conversion data from your website to Google in a privacy safe way.
-The feature uses a secure one-way hashing algorithm called SHA256 on your first party customer data, such as email addresses, before sending to Google.
+Google Enhanced Conversions is a feature that can improve the accuracy of your conversion measurement and unlock more powerful bidding.
+It supplements your existing conversion tags by sending hashed first-party conversion data from your website to Google in a privacy-safe way.
+The feature uses a secure, one-way hashing algorithm called SHA-256 on your first-party customer data, such as email addresses, before sending it to Google.

 Goals